-Depending on what you are specifically looking for you may also want to create a golf simulator with your launch monitor.
+Depending on what you are specifically looking for you may also want to create a golf simulation room for home use with your launch monitor.
 However, with both of these being premium models your budget will likely have to stretch even further to accommodate adding in a simulator screen and enclosure as well as a hitting mat.

 With that being said as a simulator option we would opt for GCQuad over Trackman as it is much more affordable for every day golfers and businesses.